Navigate:

 Share:

-Learn more about pytorch
+Learn more about PyTorch

 PyTorch is a Python machine learning library that provides tensor computation primitives and automatic differentiation capabilities.
 It implements reverse-mode automatic differentiation using a tape-based approach, which records operations during forward passes and replays them during backpropagation.
 The library supports both CPU and GPU computation, with particular emphasis on NVIDIA CUDA acceleration, while also supporting AMD ROCm and Intel GPU platforms.
 Common applications include deep learning research, scientific computing as a NumPy alternative, and production deployment of neural network models through its JIT compilation system.